 Hunter S. Thompson

 American journalist and author Hunter S. Thompson helped shaped counter culture as we know it today.
 Known for works such as Fear and Loathing in Las Vegas, and the founder of gonzo journalism, he was a rider until the end of his days.

-Jimmy Carter, The 39th President of the United States, served presidency from January 20th 1977 until January 20th, 1981.
+Jimmy Carter, The 39th President of the United States, served the presidency from January 20th 1977 until January 20th, 1981.
 He previously was the 76th Governor of Georgia from January 12,1971 to – January 20th, 1975.
 Former president Carter rode motorcycles frequently prior to running for office.

 Muhammad Ali, an American professional boxer, activist, and philanthropist.
 He is widely regarded as one of the most significant and celebrated sports figures of the 20th century.
 From early in his career, Ali was known as an inspiring, controversial, and polarizing figure both inside and outside the ring.

 William Clark Gable was a famous American film actor and military officer.
 He is famously known for his role in Red Dust (1939), Manhattan Melodrama (1934), San Francisco (1936), Saratoga(1937), Boom Town(1940), but no more than his role as Rhett Butler in Gone with the Wind(1939).
-Gable then join the US military in 1942.
+Gable then joins the US military in 1942.
 In 1944, He was promoted to major.
 Clark rode several bikes during his time, 1934 Harley Davidson RL, to 1934 Harley Davidson VLD.

 Elvis Presley aboard his red and white Harley Davidson KH, 1956